 Anticipated Semester Initial Application

 for Internship Deadline

 Fall semester February 1

 Winter semester July 1

-Summer semester November 1

-When the application is returned, the applicant's file is reviewed for completion of all requirements.
-The philosophy of education paper will be reviewed according to the guidelines provided to students.
-Students will receive a copy of the completed senior audit.
-The internship coordinator will send intern candidates a letter indicating their status (approved, conditional, denied).
-The internship coordinator develops a final list of student interns for that semester.
-Students must also register for EDUC 4580 Internship/Seminar and ELEM 4560 or EECP 4560 through the established registration process.
+Once the application is received, the applicant's file is reviewed for completion of all requirements.
+Students will receive a copy of a completed senior audit with a letter indicating their internship status (conditionally approved or denied).
+The internship coordinator develops a final list of student interns for that semester and supplies it to the APM for registration at least one month before the internship start date.
+At this time, students will register for EDUC 4570 Internship/Seminar.

-Students are eligible for the internship if they have earned the appropriate credits (including ALL general education requirements, ALL program requirements, and ALL courses required for the major, except the internship and the required concurrent reading course), have a minimum GPA of 2.5 overall and in the major, and have passed all specified testing requirements.
+Students are eligible for the internship if they have earned the appropriate credits (including ALL general education requirements, ALL program requirements, and ALL courses required for the major, except the internship) have a minimum GPA of 2.5 overall and in the major, and have passed all specified testing requirements.

-Internship dates are published in the center's class schedules.
+Internship dates are published in the Farquhar College of Arts and Sciences class schedules.
 If a student does not meet the above requirements, the internship application will be denied until all requirements are met.